homemadearcade/zero/BACKLOG.md

 TODO FEATURES ( MAYBE ) BACKlog

+Combine the lobby drawers into one drawer??

 On touch end.
 Instead of an array - plant a boolean on another collider? maybe? and like reset that boolean every loop.
 Once it doesnt need to be reset, thats when the touch stopped? right?

+Automate some video - In monologue mode…Hovering over video creates… overlay

 ANALYTICS on each action?, on where on the screen?
 Save all records

 Attribute to make the left side the 'front' of a sprite.
 For.. projectiles and for vehicle mode

 Take snapshot without BG